oli-lang/oli-js/README.md

   -a, --ast            Return the parsed AST serialized as JSON -i, --in-line        Parse in-line argument as string -d, --indent <size>  JSON output indent size.
-Default to 2 -r, --repl           Use the Read-eval-print Loop interface
+Default to 2 -r, --repl           Use the interactive read-eval-print loop interface

 Examples: